 Section 15475.3.
 Investment of Funds: CA-SIG has recommended amending subdivision (a)(3) as follows:

 “(3) Certificates of Deposit that are FDIC or NCUA insured or collateralized by the issuing institution.
-Investments in eligible certificates of deposit shall have a maximum maturity of two years, and shall not exceed 15%) of the total portfolio as measured at the date of purchase.”
+Investments in eligible certificates of deposit, that are brokered into various FDIC and/or NCUA insured institutions, shall have a maximum maturity of no more than five (5) years, and shall not exceed fifty percent (50%) of the total portfolio as measured at the date of purchase.”

 RESPONSE: After careful review of CA-SIG’s suggested amendment, the Department agrees that increasing the allowable investment of funds in Certificates of Deposit would be a positive change that would allow more liquidity for group-self-insurers.
 This revision was made to the modified regulation text that was circulated for 15-day public comment.
 The Department thanks CA-SIG for this suggestion.